Outpouring of grief as victims of Bronx fire laid to rest

 NEW YORK (AP) — A Bronx community gathered Sunday to pay its final respects to perished loved ones, a week after a fire filled a high-rise apartment building with thick, suffocating smoke that killed 17 people, including eight children.

-The mass funeral caps a week of prayers and mourning within a close-knit community hailing from West Africa, most with connections to the tiny country of Gambia.
+The mass funeral capped a week of prayers and mourning within a close-knit community hailing from West Africa, most with connections to the tiny country of Gambia.

 Amid the mourning, there was also frustration and anger as family, friends and neighbors of the dead tried to make sense of the tragedy.